 On April 14, 2020, the Organization received \$539,823 from a PPP loan.
-On May 12, 2021 the Organization received notification that the PPP loan had been fully forgiven.
+On May 12, 2021, the Organization received notification that the PPP loan had been fully forgiven.
 As such, the forgiveness of the principal balance has been presented in the Statements of Activities as forgiveness of Paycheck Protection Program loan revenue.

 On February 4, 2021, Organization received a second PPP loan in the amount of \$539,823.
 The second PPP loan has substantially the same terms noted above.
-As of the date these financial statements were available to be issued, the Organization has applied for forgiveness of their loan but has not received notification of the forgiveness amount.
-The loan has been excluded from the schedule of required principal maturities of long-term borrowings that follows.
+At August 31, 2022, the loan was reflected as a note payable in the Statements of Financial Position.
+On January 18, 2022, the Organization received notification that the PPP loan had been fully forgiven.
+As such, the forgiveness of the principal balance has been presented in the Statements of Activities as forgiveness of Paycheck Protection Program loan revenue.